cybercongress/foundation/euler-foundation/foundation.md

 After the vesting is over the Congress will stop its commitment to provide claims for CYB tokens in the Cyber chain.

-We strongly recommend to read Aragons guides [about custom deploy](https://hack.aragon.org/docs/guides-custom-deploy).
+We strongly recommend reading Aragon's guide [about custom deploy](https://hack.aragon.org/docs/guides-custom-deploy).

 #### Install the application
 *Note:* this action is done by the service account (at this stage the Congress personal accounts cannot vote for the proposal anymore).